Adiabatic theorem for finite dimensional quantum mechanical systems: Conclusion

-Is author is grateful to I.~V.~Volovich for the discussion of the paper.
-The work is partly supported by the Russian Foundation of Basic Research (Grant No.\ 08-01-00727), the Program for Supporting Leading Scientific Schools (Grant No.\ NSh-3224.2008.1), and the program ``Contemporary problems of theoretical mathematics'' by the Russian academy of science.
+The author is grateful to I.~V.~Volovich and D.~V.~Treschev for discussions and fruitful comments.
+The work is partly supported by the RFBR (grants 11-01-00828-a and 11-01-12114-ofi\_m), the Program for Supporting Leading Scientific Schools (Grant No.\ NSh-7675.2010.1), and the program ``Contemporary Problems in Theoretical Mathematics'' of the Russian Academy of Science.